marccanby/linguiphyr/paper/paper.md

 # Introduction

 Phylogenetic methods have become commonplace in historical linguistics research.
-However, many current research activities in the area are undertaken by statisticians rather than linguists, which is largely (and understandably) due to the highly mathematical and computational nature of the work.
+However, much of the work is highly technical and not easily accessible to the typical classically-trained historical linguist; this is largely (and understandably) due to the highly mathematical and computational nature of the work.
 This paper aims to bridge the gap between linguistic and statistical research by introducing LinguiPhyR, an R package that provides a graphical user interface (GUI) to aid in the phylogenetic analysis of linguistic data.
 As such, very little computational or statistical expertise is required by the user.
 A linguist may simply upload a dataset, select